Last updated on February 14th, 2023

 We first had fried bananas in Jamaica as an ice cream topping.
 They refer to them as banana frita there, but it’s the same concept and the same great taste.

 The only thing you need to make fried bananas is:

 Bananas- Unlike most banana recipes, this one is better if you have very firm bananas.
-Normally you want ripe bananas for things like banana oatmeal cookies and banana bread.
+Normally you want ripe or overripe bananas for things like banana oatmeal cookies and banana bread.
 This is the opposite, though.
 Since you’re frying them over a fairly high heat, if your bananas are too ripe, they will just turn to mush.
-You want very ripe, very yellow bananas for this recipe so they hold their shape better and can stand up to the heat.
+You want ripe-yet-firm bananas, very yellow bananas for this recipe so they hold their shape better and can stand up to the heat.

 Butter- It doesn’t really matter if you use salted or unsalted butter, but please don’t use margarine.
 There are so few ingredients in this recipe, that you’ll really be able to tell if you don’t use real butter.

 Sugar- You can use granulated or brown sugar for this recipe.
 I used granulated.
 If you use brown sugar, be prepared for it to caramelize more than mine did and cook a little faster.
 Just be sure not to use powdered sugar.

 Cinnamon- This is totally optional.
 After your bananas are done frying and you’ve removed from the heat, you can sprinkle with a little cinnamon.
 I’m not a huge cinnamon fan, so I chose to leave it off.